clubdeck/clubdeck.github.io/index.md

 ## Release notes

+## Version 1.9.2

+* Added indication for when a given room started in hallway list
+* Added admin / leader status to club member list
+* Added the ability for Club admins to end any room under their club
+* Added custom emojis displayed when users are using CH-specific emojis like 🖤 or ✊🏿
+* Added suggested replays to bottom of hallway
+* Made room search columns come into focus when searching for rooms
+* Fixed moving controls button when a user mutes itself on stage
+* Added indication of live / replay room counts in collapsed search columns

 ## Version 1.9.1 (Mac OS only)

-* Fix signature issue on the build (no new feature)
+* Fixed signature issue on the build (no new feature)

 ## Version 1.9.0